 The key to success is how you start your day, with research suggesting that early risers are more proactive.
 It's not just the act of waking up earlier, but what you actually do with your morning could impact your mood, as well as your state of mind for the rest of the day.

 The majority of CEOs are up and about before 6am on a weekday.
 Bob Iger for example, the CEO of Disney, wakes up at 4am to read.
 Although this may be stress related, waking up earlier could give you the extra time needed to start great habits like eating a healthy breakfast, exercising or even meditating.
 Try to calculate what time you should wake up the next day by adding intervals of 90 minutes (one sleep cycle) to the time you think you'll fall asleep that night.
 This can help you wake up feeling refreshed, even if your alarm may go off earlier than normal.

 2. Listen to something inspirational

-Whether you choose to listen to a podcast or interview, listening to something that inspires you will also help to motivate you throughout your day.
+Whether you choose to listen to a podcast, interview or radio, listening to something that inspires you will help put you in a great mood and motivate you throughout the day.

 4. Drink lemon water

 As well as being a delicious refreshing drink, lemon water can actually improve digestion as well as hydrate your body.
 Full of enzymes and vitamins, you couldn't ask for an easier addition to your daily habits.

 Once you’ve taken time time to relax, think about what you want to accomplish in the day.
 Start preparing to get into a positive and productive head space by making a to-do list of your priorities of the day and more urgent tasks you should start early on.